Science Biosensor Diagnos Life Sells 100,000 Shares of GBS Inc. (NYSE:GBS) Stock

-GBS Inc. (NYSE:GBS) major shareholder Science Biosensor Diagnos Life sold 100,000 shares of the company’s stock in a transaction dated Monday, January 31st.
-The stock was sold at an average price of $0.90, for a total transaction of $90,000.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Large shareholders that own more than 10% of a company’s stock are required to disclose their sales and purchases with the SEC.
+GBS Inc. (NYSE:GBS) major shareholder Science Biosensor Diagnos Life sold 100,000 shares of the business’s stock in a transaction on Tuesday, February 8th.
+The shares were sold at an average price of $0.89, for a total value of $89,000.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Major shareholders that own 10% or more of a company’s shares are required to disclose their sales and purchases with the SEC.

 Science Biosensor Diagnos Life also recently made the following trade(s):

-Institutional investors have recently modified their holdings of the stock.
-Geode Capital Management LLC bought a new position in GBS during the second quarter valued at approximately $43,000.
-BlackRock Inc. increased its holdings in GBS by 4,119.0% during the third quarter.
-BlackRock Inc. now owns 21,812 shares of the company’s stock valued at $55,000 after buying an additional 21,295 shares during the last quarter.
-Vanguard Group Inc. purchased a new stake in GBS during the second quarter valued at approximately $74,000.
-Goldman Sachs Group Inc. purchased a new stake in GBS during the second quarter valued at approximately $77,000.
-Finally, Bank of New York Mellon Corp purchased a new stake in GBS during the third quarter valued at approximately $78,000.
-Institutional investors own 2.31% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of the business.
+Anson Funds Management LP bought a new position in GBS in the 2nd quarter valued at $2,251,000.
+Bridgeway Capital Management LLC raised its position in GBS by 555.6% in the 2nd quarter.
+Bridgeway Capital Management LLC now owns 118,000 shares of the company’s stock valued at $465,000 after purchasing an additional 100,000 shares during the last quarter.
+Geode Capital Management LLC raised its position in GBS by 890.6% in the 3rd quarter.
+Geode Capital Management LLC now owns 108,353 shares of the company’s stock valued at $273,000 after purchasing an additional 97,415 shares during the last quarter.
+Bank of New York Mellon Corp bought a new position in GBS in the 3rd quarter valued at $78,000.
+Finally, Virtu Financial LLC bought a new stake in shares of GBS during the second quarter worth $98,000.
+Hedge funds and other institutional investors own 2.31% of the company’s stock.

 GBS Inc operates as a biosensor diagnostic technology company.
 Its principal product is Saliva Glucose Biosensor, a saliva glucose monitoring system for diabetes management.
 The company also focuses on developing other diagnostic tests in the areas of biochemistry, tumor markers, immunology, hormones, and other biomarkers.